Skip to main content

 Saxenda is injected under the skin once a day, while Ozempic is injected under the skin once a week.
 For both medications, the dose is started low and you will slowly taper up to avoid side effects.

-No. Both medications are injectable glucagon-like peptide-1 (GLP-1) receptor agonists, and the safety of using them simultaneously is unknown.
+No. Since both medications belong to the GLP-1 receptor agonist class, using them together increases the risk of side effects, including low blood sugar and pancreatitis.
 Even though Saxenda and Ozempic are used to treat different health conditions, they should not be taken at the same time due to the increased risk of side effects.
-Some potential complications of taking Saxenda and Ozempic together include the risk of low blood sugar and pancreatitis.

 This is not all of the information you need to know about Saxenda or Ozempic for safe and effective use and does not take the place of your doctor’s directions.
 Follow up with your healthcare provider to learn more.